lolo8304/coding-challenge/no-5/readme.md

 var server = new Server(new QueuedThreadPool(20));
 ```

 For the implementation of the load balancer I am using OkHttp3 library.
-I tried many others but they had been intering with jetty webserver.
+I tried many others but they had been interfering with jetty webserver.

 here is the refactored method to execute a request to a backend server url